Welcome to the Trainer Academy 2021 NCSF CPT review.

-Each unit on the portal contains multiple lessons on the subtopics, which include a breakdown on the learning goals, a video lesson, notes, practice quiz, and link to the relevant chapter in the textbook.
+Each unit on the portal contains multiple lessons on the subtopics, which include a breakdown of the learning goals, a video lesson, notes, a practice quiz, and a link to the relevant chapter in the textbook.

 Overall, the portal is fairly easy to navigate, and the modular lessons work well for self-paced studying.

 Compared with only studying the textbook, the portal makes working through the material far more manageable.

 One annoying aspect of the structure of the portal curriculum is that it does not correspond to the textbook.